EMERALD0874/AudioLoader-PackDB/README.md

 ### 🎲 Mappings and Randomization

-Mappings are a feature that allow you to map a steam deck sound effect to one or more sound files.
-This allows for custom file names (and subfolders), multiple sound effects sharing a file, and for having multiple files per sound that can be randomized.
+Mapping is a feature that allows you to map a Steam UI sound to one or more sound files.
+This allows for custom file names, subfolders, multiple sounds sharing a file, and multiple files per sound that are picked at random.
+If you wish to use mapping, your sound pack must use manifest version 2 or higher.

 ```json
 "mappings": {